AguaClara/HFFVFDC/Manual.md

 <center><img src="https://github.com/AguaClara/float_valve/blob/master/Pictures/setup2.png?raw=true" height= 300></center>

 ####Water Flow
 In order to check the flow of the water out of the sink, the team had to test the time it took for a flow to fill a bucket.
-The bucket was marked with the level of 3 liters so the team found the right position of the faucet knob that would fill up to the 3 liter mark in 3 seconds in order to have a flow rate of 1L/s.
+The bucket was marked with the level of 3 liters, so the team found the right position of the faucet knob that would fill up to the 3 liter mark in 3 seconds, hereby ensuring a flow rate of 1L/s.

 ####Water Route
 The team then took a piece of 1" diameter flexible tubing and used a hose clamp to secure it to the faucet.
 This flexible tubing led to a barbed fitting on a raised platform on the counter of the lab bench.
 The team did this in order to ensure more head upon entering the distribution tank.
 At the top of this platform, the team inserted a 1" tee.
 The team then connected the clear PVC pipe to the free end of this tee.
 The tee exposed the water to atmospheric pressure to eliminate pressure head, and the clear PVC pipe prevented the water from spilling out.
 By adjusting the flow rate of the sink and allowing a given amount of water to enter this clear PVC pipe, the team was able to keep the amount of head entering the system constant.

 The tee then led into a 1" elbow that diverted the water down into a 3-foot long 1" pipe.
 The team expanded this 1" pipe by using a 1" diameter to 2" diameter bushing to connect the water path to the apparatus.
 The team then used a 2" elbow to get the water to flow horizontally into the float valve tee.
-Between the elbow and the tee were two small pieces of 2" diameter PVC which were connected by a Fernco fitting.
-One end was glued into the elbow while the other was glued into the tee of the float valve.
+Between the elbow and the tee were two small pieces of 2" diameter PVC, which were connected by a Fernco fitting.
+One end was glued into the elbow, while the other was glued into the tee of the float valve.
 The team used a Fernco fitting so that the float valve would not be permanently attached to the experimental setup and could be removed if needed.
-The team position the float valve roughly in the center of the tank both vertically and horizontally.
+The team positioned the float valve roughly in the center of the tank, both vertically and horizontally.
 It was centered vertically to allow for the largest range of motion of the slider pipe.
 It was centered horizontally within the tank to ensure that the float did not hit the sides of the tank.
-**[insert picture of water setup]**
 <center><img src="https://raw.githubusercontent.com/AguaClara/float_valve/master/Pictures/constant_head_chamber.png" height= 300></center>

-###Special Components
-If your sub-team uses a particular part that is unique and you could foresee a future sub-team needing to order it or learn more about it, please include basic information like the vendor where it was purchased, catalog/item number, and a link to any documentation.